wonky thinking; defective reasoning

 The fallacies in this group take a premise for granted rather than proving it.

-• Each of these fallacies uses a logical operator to distract from the apparent falsehood of a proposition.
+- Each of these fallacies uses a logical operator to distract from the apparent falsehood of a proposition.

-• In a false dichotomy, that operator is OR.
+.
 That one option is undesirable is reason to chose its only apparent alternative.

 False dichotomy presents two options as if they were the only ones available, one of which is undesirable, so the best choice is the alternative preferred by the arguer.

-• It is a fallacy because these choices might not be the actual options or they might not be the only options. • They can send a man to the moon, so why can’t they cure the common cold?
+. • Either you are part of the solution or you are part of the problem. - It is a fallacy because these choices might not be the actual options or they might not be the only options. • They can send a man to the moon, so why can’t they cure the common cold?

 This is also known as the either-or fallacy and black-and-white thinking.
 The fallacy is intended to limit choice; it leaves out relevant alternatives.

-• Use Brand X deodorant or risk perspiration odour.
+- Use Brand X deodorant or risk perspiration odour.
 Nobody wants to smell like a pig, so use brand X.

-• There are two types of people in this world: the rich and poor.
+- There are two types of people in this world: the rich and poor.
 Do you want to get rich, or are you happy to be poor?

 In the fallacy of appeal to ignorance, the absence of proof to the contrary is reason for a belief.

-• This has the form of a disjunctive syllogism: A or not A; not not A; therefore, A
+A or not A; not not A; therefore, A

-• It is a fallacy because it counts lack of proof as proof to the contrary.
+. - It is a fallacy because it counts lack of proof as proof to the contrary.

 In appeal to ignorance, whatever hasn’t been proved false must be true, and vice-versa.

-• We know no life exists on other planets because every attempt to establish their existence has failed.
+- We know no life exists on other planets because every attempt to establish their existence has failed.

-• There is no conclusive study that says taking vitamins actually improves a person’s health.
+- There is no conclusive study that says taking vitamins actually improves a person’s health.
 Therefore, we can conclude that vitamins are simply a waste of money.

 Generally, whoever wishes change has the burden to supply reasons for change.
 There are a couple special cases, however.

-• If qualified investigators search for something and fail to find it, then this may imply that there is nothing to be found.
+- If qualified investigators search for something and fail to find it, then this may imply that there is nothing to be found.

-• Furthermore, a person not proven guilty is considered innocent.
+- Furthermore, a person not proven guilty is considered innocent.

 Slippery slope: claim that an option will lead to an undesirable result is reason to act otherwise.

-• Don’t donate to any charity or before long they will all be after your money.
+- Don’t donate to any charity or before long they will all be after your money.

-• Slow down a bit.
+- Slow down a bit.
 If you are too efficient, the boss will soon expect more from all of us.

 Slippery slope holds that an action will inevitably lead to a certain result, that result is undesirable, so do not take the initial action.

-• This similar to hypothetical syllogism: if P, then Q; if Q, then R; R is undesirable, so do not do P.
+if P, then Q; if Q, then R; R is undesirable, so do not do P

-• If you spray to get rid of mosquitos, the dragonflies and frogs will starve, then the snakes and owl that live on them and soon the whole local ecosystem will fall apart.
+. - If you spray to get rid of mosquitos, the dragonflies and frogs will starve, then the snakes and owl that live on them and soon the whole local ecosystem will fall apart.

 But Slippery Slope is a fallacy since the chain of events is unlikely and is presumed, not proven.

-• I am against lowering the drinking age from 21 to 18.
+- I am against lowering the drinking age from 21 to 18.
 This will only lead further demands to lower it to 16.
 Then it will be 14.
 Before we know it our newborns will be suckled on wine rather than mother’s milk.

-• If we ban smoking, people will turn to soft drugs, then move on to hard drugs and the crime rate will go up; so to prevent crime we should allow smoking.
+- If we ban smoking, people will turn to soft drugs, then move on to hard drugs and the crime rate will go up; so to prevent crime we should allow smoking.

 What do you think?

-1. “Try it, what have you got to lose?”
+- “Try it, what have you got to lose?”
 If said in a medical context, would that be an instance of appeal to ignorance?

-2. Are online messages by officials an exception to slippery slope?
+- Are online messages by officials an exception to slippery slope?
 For instance, could the following be argued validly?
 “Even though his postings are offensive to just about everybody, we cannot remove them or eventually we will be throwing out everyone’s freedom of speech because somebody objects.”

 Presuming the Conclusion

-In fallacies that presume the conclusion, the premises might provide some support, but not enough to believe the conclusion.
+In fallacies that presume the conclusion, the premises might provide some support but not enough to believe the conclusion.

 Begging the question is a fallacy in which the conclusion restates one of the premises.

-• The conclusion is the proposition to be proven.
+- The conclusion is the proposition to be proven.
 In fallacies in this group, the conclusion is presumed in the premises,

-• The conclusion is hidden in the premises usually in synonyms or paraphrase.
+- The conclusion is hidden in the premises usually in synonyms or paraphrase.

 It is a fallacy because the reasons or evidence are not independent of the claim; the conclusion just restates a premise which is presumed.

-• The reason there is such a big demand for the latest technology gadgets is because everybody wants them.
+- The reason there is such a big demand for the latest technology gadgets is because everybody wants them.

-• Telepathy cannot exist since the direct transfer of thought between individuals is impossible.
+- Telepathy cannot exist since the direct transfer of thought between individuals is impossible.

 In a complex (or ‘loaded’) question, the conclusion is presumed within a question.

-• Where did you hide jewels you stole? — Even answering “nowhere” presumes that you stole the jewels, but just did not hide them.
+- Where did you hide jewels you stole? — Even answering “nowhere” presumes that you stole the jewels, but just did not hide them.

-• Timmy, do you want to put your toys away in the box or on the shelf?
+- Timmy, do you want to put your toys away in the box or on the shelf?
 Would you prefer to take your nap now or after your cocoa? — Timmy is merely told to ‘put away your toys’ and ‘take a nap’ even though he seems to have a choice in the matters.

 The question implies a hidden ‘yes’ response, so this is a type of begging the question.

-• The classic loaded question is: are you still beating your wife?
+- The classic loaded question is: are you still beating your wife?

-• Similar is: are you in favour of the horrible budget that the mayor proposes?
+- Similar is: are you in favour of the horrible budget that the mayor proposes?

 Respond to a complex question by answering its component questions separately.

-• Why did you make your husband alter his will in your favour?
+- Why did you make your husband alter his will in your favour?
 How did you put poison in his coffee without attracting attention?

-• I see you aced that last test.
+- I see you aced that last test.
 In fact, you’re doing well in all subjects this term.
 Have you stopped cheating on exams?

 The fallacy of suppressed evidence leaves out what would lead to a different conclusion.

-• Let’s get a bulldog puppy for the kids.
+- Let’s get a bulldog puppy for the kids.
 They are ugly-cute and nobody around here already has one. — This is a one-sided assessment since bulldogs are not especially good around children, difficult to train, and have habits of drooling and breaking wind.

-• This ad says that we can buy a Brand X cell phone for only $99.
+- This ad says that we can buy a Brand X cell phone for only $99.
 That sounds like a great bargain.
 For less than $100 we can make all the phone calls we want!

 Suppressed evidence allows only the facts that support the conclusion.

-• Let’s not vacation in Port Spindrift.
+- Let’s not vacation in Port Spindrift.
 Think of the heat, the mosquitoes, and the crowds.
 [I need not mention, on the other hand, the sunshine, low costs, excellent food, and variety of entertainment.]

-• Opening an iced-tea franchise in China is a great idea.
+- Opening an iced-tea franchise in China is a great idea.
 They have the population for lots of customers.
 They already like tea and it can get hot in many regions of China.
 [However, they already have an established market for the product, communist party regulations oppose foreign investment, and iced-tea might not meet cultural acceptance.]

 If deliberate, the suppression is one-sided and omits evidence to the contrary.

-• Port Spindrift has schools, jobs, shopping, recreation facilities, and reasonable housing costs.
+- Port Spindrift has schools, jobs, shopping, recreation facilities, and reasonable housing costs.
 It is clearly a great family town.
 [Oh, forgot to mention frequent public service strikes, traffic congestion, pollution, and the high crime rate.]

-• I’m not going to get married.
+- I’m not going to get married.
 There would be all that extra responsibility, not to mention the loss of my freedom.
 Think of the costs of raising children and putting them through school.
 Then there are the increased insurance premiums.
 [Fails to consider the merits of marriage.]

 In a balanced assessment, by comparison, the evidence is reason for a belief or action.

-• This is a process of inferring a conclusion by weighing reasons for (pro) and against (con) to reach a decision based on the greater body of evidence.
+- This is a process of inferring a conclusion by weighing reasons for (pro) and against (con) to reach a decision based on the greater body of evidence.

-• Suppressed evidence is a fallacy, while a balanced assessment is a method of induction.
+- Suppressed evidence is a fallacy, while a balanced assessment is a method of induction.

 What do you think?

-1. “This little gem is only 10 years young, but the odometer reading is very low, so it is surely in good shape.”
+- “This little gem is only 10 years young, but the odometer reading is very low, so it is surely in good shape.”
 What evidence might the used-car sales rep be suppressing?

-2. Some people say “that begs the question” — meaning the discussion raises a question.
+- Some people say “that begs the question” — meaning the discussion raises a question.
 What is the difference between “begging the question” and “that begs the question”?

 Evading the Issue